d-carranza/dapponics-mixer/README.md

 **Notes 17**
 The button create collection, after filtering the right Supply input now is able to create the json with all the metadata in regard to the token's traits and values.
 I used a function to randomly select the values following the given input rarity values.

+Additionally, now I implemented the logic to create the arrays that contain the png layers for each token.
+The next step is to combine all the png layers in one png and save it in tokenArray.

+To finally put every element in tokenArray inside a folder, and right after download the folder, together with the metadata.json.